Venture to the Tip of Door County

-But there’s even more as a new interactive technology called Augmented Reality is being introduced.
+But there’s even more as our interactive technology, called Augmented Reality, assists in telling our stories.
 Using a tablet provided by the museum or your own personal smart phone, visitors will experience maritime history in a whole new way.

 Download the Google Play Android App at https://play.google.com/store/apps/details?id=com.ddskiosk.gillsrock

 Join us on this historic adventure in Gills Rock!

 March 1 @ 10:30 am - 12:00 pm

 March 1 @ 7:00 pm - 8:00 pm

 March 9 @ 5:30 pm - 8:30 pm